FINNGEN/autoreporting/README.md

 top_report_out: A tsv report of variant groups and their gwascatalog matched phenotypes.
 More specific match information is presented in report_out.

 __Script function__:
 The comparison script takes in a filtered and annotated variant tsv file, and reports if those variants have been announced in earlier studies.
 In case GWAScatalog is used, the script forms chromosome &  basepair ranges, such as 1:200000-300000 for 1st chromosome and all variants through 200000 to 300000, and the GWAScatalog summary statistic API is then queried for all hits inside this range that have a p-value under a designated p-value treshold.
 In case of external summary statistic files, the variants are just combined from these files.
-The filtered and annotated FINNGEN summary statistic variants are then compared against this group of variants, and for each variant all exact matches are reported.
+The filtered and annotated FinnGen summary statistic variants are then compared against this group of variants, and for each variant all exact matches are reported.
 Optionally, genome-wide significant variants are also tested for ld with these variants for earlier studies, and variants for which the ld value is larger than `--ld-treshold` value are reported.

 ## WDL pipeline